samjones00/docs/docs/_documentation/Templates-Single-Page-Apps..md

 ### Optimal Dev Workflow with Hot Reloading

-The templates include a hot-reload feature which works similar to [ServiceStack Templates hot-reloading](https://sharpscript.net/docs/hot-reloading) where in **DebugMode** it will long poll the server to watch for any modified files in `/wwwroot` and automatically refresh the page.
+The templates include a hot-reload feature which works similar to [Sharp Pages hot-reloading](https://sharpscript.net/docs/hot-reloading) where in **DebugMode** it will long poll the server to watch for any modified files in `/wwwroot` and automatically refresh the page.

 Hot Reloading works by leveraging [ServiceStack Sharp Pages](https://sharpscript.net/docs/sharp-pages) which works seamlessly with Webpack's generated `index.html` where it evaluates server Template Expressions when returning the SPA home page.
 This is leveraged to enable Hot Reloading support by [including the expression](https://github.com/NetCoreTemplates/vue-spa/blob/0c13183b6a5ae20564f650e50d29b9d4e36cbd0c/MyApp/index.template.ejs#L8):